RZZT/Company-Documents/Drafts/draft-resolutions.md

 ### Explanation

-The current version of this article does not reflect my intention when I drafted the Articles of Association.
-This Article was intended to work as a way to resolve a situation where the total number of Directors would exceed the permitted number, either because there were already three Directors or because there were more people being proposed as Directors than vacancies.
+The current version of this article does not reflect the intention when the Articles of Association were drafted.
+This Article was intended to work as a way to resolve a situation where the total number of nominated Directors would exceed the number of places, either because there were already three Directors or because there were more people being proposed as Directors than vacancies.
 It was intended that a vote would take place of all current and proposed Directors, so that members could rank current and proposed Directors, and the three most preferred would be the Directors.
 The current form of the Article could be interpreted as excluding current Directors, which would not resolve the problem of having more candidates than positions.
 This makes it clear that an election takes place of current and proposed Directors.